Manasseh Cutler: Biography

 Cutler was friends with Benjamin Franklin, and kept detailed notes during the Constitutional Convention about his visits to Franklin's Philadelphia, Pennsylvania residence and the wonders Franklin kept there.
-From 1801 to 1805, Cutler was a Federalist representative in Congress.
 Cutler was elected a Fellow of the American Academy of Arts and Sciences in 1781.
 Besides being proficient in the theology, law and medicine of his day, he conducted painstaking astronomical and meteorological investigations and was one of the first Americans to conduct significant botanical research.
 He is considered a founder of Ohio University and the National Historic Landmark Cutler Hall on that campus is named in his honor.
 In 1785, Cutler was elected a member of the American Philosophical Society.
 He received the degree of Doctor of Laws from Yale University in 1789.

-Manasseh was elected a member of the American Antiquarian Society in 1813.
+From 1801 to 1805, Cutler was a Federalist representative of Massachusetts in the U.S. Congress.
+He was elected a member of the American Antiquarian Society in 1813.

 Cutler died in 1823 at Hamilton, Massachusetts.

 Three of his descendants were members of the U.S. Congress-and one vice president: